-Like most of the Chicagoland area, its not going to be cheap if you want a safe neighborhood with good schools.
+Like most of the Chicagoland area, it’s not going to be inexpensive if you want a good neighborhood.
 Schaumburg is no exception.
-It is more expensive than some other suburbs in the area because its in Cook County, which pays higher taxes and has higher gas costs than some of the more distant suburbs.
+It is more expensive than some other suburbs in the area because it’s in Cook County, which pays higher taxes and has higher gas costs than some of the more distant suburbs.

 If you want to live in Schaumburg, make sure all your ducks are in a row first.
 Some suburbs of Chicago are friendlier to people with bad credit or a blemished job record, but you're expected to have a pretty solid background in Schaumburg.
 To get approved for an apartment, your income should be two to three times greater than the rent.
 Fortunately, the average income in Schaumburg is well above the national average, so it should be enough to cover the average rent here.

 If you're a newbie in the area, you might want to try renting an apartment before renting a house.
 Even if you want to buy, you may have to rent temporarily while you search (and compete) for your dream home.

 If you're looking for a house for rent in Schaumburg and you have special circumstances, like you need to bring Fluffy and Fido or you want to find an all bills paid apartment, you might need help.
 Let the professionals do the leg work!
 Apartment locators get paid to do this work, so don't waste your precious time and gas money driving around to check out different places when someone else can do it for you.
 If you do have these special circumstances, especially pets, you may have to pay a little more in monthly rent or security deposits, but it’s worth it!